rahdeva/rahdeva/README.md

 ### Hi There!
 I’m Deva 👋

-I’m a second-year Computer Science student at Udayana University.
+Computer Science student at Udayana University.